Online casinos launched in Pennsylvania in July 2019. This made Pennsylvania just the third US state to offer

 Gaming and Leisure Properties is another company operating multiple Pennsylvania casinos.
 They operate Meadows Racetrack and Casino and Hollywood Casino.
 Caesars Entertainment is another player in the PA casino industry.
 They operate Harrah’s Philadelphia.

 Due to PGCB regulations, a maximum of 14 land-based casinos can operate within the state.
 Currently, 12 are in operation.
 A thirteenth casino, Live!
-Hotel and Casino Philadelphia is slated to open early 2021.
+Hotel and Casino Philadelphia is slated to open in early 2021.

 Other Gambling In Pennsylvania